medic/cht-android/README.md

 # Branding

 Starting Aug 2021 Google [changed](https://developer.android.com/guide/app-bundle) the way new apps are published in the Play Store, so older apps in this repo only need to upload the release APK files to update the app, while apps created after Aug 2021 do so uploading the AAB files.
-Moreover, the creation of the App requires not just the basic configurations like the AAB files, name of the app, description and so on, but also require to register the key that we use to sign the AAB files, so Google can create optimized APK versions for the users signed with the same key the .aab files were created.
+Moreover, the creation of the App requires not just the basic configurations like the AAB files, name of the app, description and so on, but also requires to register the key that we use to sign the AAB files, so Google can create optimized APK versions for the users signed with the same key the .aab files were created.

 In summary the steps for a new app are: